A stochastic collocation approach for parabolic PDEs with random domain deformations: Error analysis

+It is also straightforward to build related anisotropic sparse approximation formulas by making the function $g$ to act differently on the input random variables $y_n$ for $n = 1, \dots, N$.
+Anisotropic sparse grids have been developed in \cor{\cite{Schillings2013,nobile2008b}}.

-\section{Error Analysis}
+\section{Error analysis}

-In this section error estimates of the mean and variance are derived with respect to the i) sparse grid approximation, ii) the truncation of the stochastic model to the first $N_{s}$ dimensions and the iii) deterministic solver.
-However, the error contribution from the deterministic solver is ignored since there are many methods that can be used to solve the parabolic equation (e.g. \cite{Knabner2003}).
-Now, for notational simplicity split the Jacobian as follows
+In this section error estimates of the mean and variance of the QoI are derived with respect to the sparse grid approximation and the truncation of the stochastic model to the first $N_{s}$ dimensions.
+The error contributions from the finite element and implicit solvers are neglected since there are many methods that can be used to solve the parabolic equation (e.g. \cite{Knabner2003}) and the analysis can be easily adapted.
+First, we establish some notation and assumptions: